The scene_tool utility program allows the user to extract information from a DIRSIG scene HDF file generated by the scene2hdf utility.

 fbx

-For subcommand help: scene_tool <command> -h
+For command help: scene_tool <command> -h

 The FBX Tool